timthedev07/docs/source/andornot.rst

 .. code-block:: py

-  # Print out the expression in a pythonic way
-  myAnd.show()
+  from and_or_not.main import Not # import the package

 Explanation
 ^^^^^^^^^^^^^^